-St. Francis House Needs a New Truck And Trinity can help An oil leak, a battery system that won't hold a charge, bad transmission, and a sticky accelerator.
+St. Francis House Needs a New TruckAnd Trinity can help

+An oil leak, a battery system that won't hold a charge, bad transmission, and a sticky accelerator.
 Holes in the floor of the box which is separating from the cab!
 These are all things that afflict the poor truck that has served St. Francis House well.
+The truck has been used to pick up furniture donations, collect tons of groceries from the Food Bank and make deliveries of gifts at Christmas, but her days are done!

+\$5,000 in lead gifts have been pledged from the Trinity Community.

-The truck has been St. Francis House is looking to purchase a used box truck so they can pick up food and donations and take condition with low mileage.
-For another \$10-\$15,000, Saint Mark's in Little Rock has challenged Trinity to match the \$10,000 they pledged to get the campaign donations to their satellite offices around Arkansas.
+St. Francis House is looking to purchase a used box truck so they can pick up food and donations and take donations to their satellite offices around Arkansas.
+For \$34,000, St. Francis can get a used truck in fair condition with low mileage.
+For another \$10-\$15,000, they can purchase a truck that will really be in great shape.

+Saint Mark's in Little Rock has challenged Trinity to match the \$10,000 they pledged to get the campaign rolling!
+Dean Meaux and the Executive Committee accepted the challenge, and we already have \$5,000 in verbal pledges.